-Enjoying FIFA World Cup 2022, ‘EXPERIENCE AMAZING’ Tours of Ethiopia!
+Enjoying Visiting Ethiopia in 2023, ‘EXPERIENCE AMAZING’ Tours of Ethiopia!

 Many tourists to Ethiopia try to time their visit to coincide with the colorful festivals in Ethiopia.
 Meskel(that marks the finding of the True Cross), Timkat (equivalent to Epiphany) or Enkutatash (the Ethiopian New Year) are among the best events and festivals.